04.What to look for

-The models in the What to Buy list give a range of choices when it comes to blade material, number of blades, type of controls, and integrated lights.
-However, several other models on test perform the task of moving air around the room efficiently and reasonably quietly, so design and price may also play a part in your final decision.
+The models in the What to buy list give a range of choices when it comes to blade material, number of blades, type of controls, and integrated lights.
+However, several other models tested perform the task of moving air around the room efficiently and reasonably quietly, so design and price may also play a part in your final decision.

 Blade material While most fans have wooden blades (timber, plywood or MDF), a few are stainless steel, aluminium, or plastic.

 - In our test there was no difference in cooling ability between fans with wood and stainless-steel blades.
 Both types featured among the top performers.

-- The fans with wooden or plastic blades tended to be quieter, making them more suitable for bedrooms; however a couple of the DC fans tested in the latest test are particularly quiet and use plastic materials.
+- The fans with wooden or plastic blades tended to be quieter, making them more suitable for bedrooms; however a couple of the DC fans in the latest test are particularly quiet and use plastic materials.

 Reversing the direction of the fan draws air upwards rather than downwards, aiding in moving warm air around in winter without creating a downward breeze in the room.
 This is useful on its own, or when used together with a heater or reverse-cycle air conditioner.

 Minimum ceiling height needs to be between 2.1m and 2.4m high, depending on the model you choose for the best performance.
 If your ceiling is significantly higher, you may need an extension rod to lower the fan to an optimal level.